 There is no simple solution to overcoming a prescription drug addiction, so beginning the process of rehabilitation is an essential first step toward identifying the severity of your loved one’s Adderall abuse and potentially saving their life.

-As a luxury, non-12-step rehab in California, Ranch Creek Recovery offers an alternative approach to addiction rehab.
+As a premier provider of non-12-step treatment in California, Ranch Creek Recovery offers an alternative approach to addiction rehab.
 We go beyond the traditional, widely used 12-step program and focus on tailor-fitting each recovery program to address every patient’s unique needs.

 With a more intimate recovery experience, a higher level of care, a serene environment, individual recovery plans and a holistic approach, your loved one will receive everything needed to achieve sobriety and prepare for a thriving, sober life.